Policies

 Overseas checks, where appropriate.

-If, because a person ‘living or having lived’ outside of the UK for three months or more in the last five years, a DBS check is not considered sufficient to establish suitability to work in a nursery (because a UK check would not cover offences committed abroad, but only those on the UK Police National Computer), the Nursery would carry out such further checks as the proprietor considers appropriate, having regard to any guidance issued by the DfE.
-Such checks will be completed before the person starts person.
+If, because a person ‘living or having lived’ outside of the UK for three months or more in the last five years, a DBS check is not considered sufficient to establish suitability to work in a nursery (because a UK check would not cover offenses committed abroad, but only those on the UK Police National Computer), the Nursery would carry out such further checks as the proprietor considers appropriate, having regard to any guidance issued by the DfE.
+Such checks will be completed before the person starts.
 This applies where relevant both to foreign nationals and UK nationals returning from overseas.

 Further checks could include where applicable overseas criminal record checks and for those seeking teaching positions, obtaining a letter of professional standing from the professional regulating body in the country in which the applicant has worked.